OCA/pos/pos_default_empty_image/README.rst

 Technical information
 =====================

-Each time the pos instantiate a product, it will add this code for each product
+Each time the PoS instantiate a product, it will add this code for each product

 .. code:: html